mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 * annotated list of the main API endpoints
 * list of common use-cases or client personas
 * diagram of how this service fits into the overall application architecture

-### What are its main dependencies and clients?

-Describe its relationship to other services it directly calls and those that call it.

 ## Walk-through: Life of a request